Vhmit/local_manifests/README.md

-Moto Legacy
+Samsung Legacy
 ===========

 Getting started
 ---------------

-To initialize your local repository using the derp14 trees, use a command like this:
+To initialize your local repository using the j4corelte trees, use a command like this:
 ```
-git clone https://github.com/Vhmit/local_manifests --depth 1 -b derp14 .repo/local_manifests
+git clone https://github.com/Vhmit/local_manifests --depth 1 -b j4corelte .repo/local_manifests
 ```